Post No.: 0038

 Being the eldest child in a family may mean you’ll be more conservative, and being the youngest child may mean you’ll be more rebellious, radical and adventurous, so birth order seems to have some correlational patterns too, at least on average when looking at sampled populations as a whole (and do note that it’s only correlational data).

-The model does receive a lot of criticism though e.g. for not being a theory per se (it doesn’t explain any underlying causes for people’s personalities), for having some overlap between the traits, and for being an over-simplistic and incomplete assessment of an individual’s personality – particularly neglecting fuzzy traits that aren’t considered ‘normal/common enough’.
-But it is extremely difficult to operationally define ‘personality’, at least in a simple and practical way, and these tests can be somewhat informative if we bear these caveats in mind.
+The model does receive a lot of criticism though, such as for not being a theory per se (it doesn’t explain any underlying causes for people’s personalities), for having some overlap between the traits, and for being an oversimplistic and incomplete assessment of an individual’s personality – particularly neglecting any fuzzy traits that aren’t considered ‘normal/common enough’.
+People can be, say, introverted in some contexts and extroverted in other contexts, hence wouldn’t describe themselves as firmly one type or the other.
+(Alcohol and other substances, or sleep deprivation, can also affect our attitudes and behaviours for a given moment.
+People are therefore more complex than what a personality test result might reveal because their circumstances matter too.)
+It is extremely difficult to operationally define ‘personality’, at least in a simple and practical way.
+Yet these tests can be somewhat informative if we bear these caveats in mind.